DiamondLightSource/FastCS/Charts/README.md

 This script will:

-- inspect the values of `editable` and `autostart` in the `values.yaml` file of the specified IOC (TODO: at present it uses the p47-services source code to do so but this should be determined from the cluster in future).
+- Inspect the values of `editable` and `autostart` in the `values.yaml` file of the specified IOC (TODO: at present it uses the p47-services source code to do so but this should be determined from the cluster in future).
-- port forward the debugpy port (5678) from the pod to localhost.
+- Port forward the debugpy port (5678) from the pod to localhost.
 - If editable is true, it will mount the PVC locally using pv-mounter and open VSCode to the /workspaces/xxx folder.
 - If autostart is false, it will exec into the container and launch debugpy to run the main program.
 - If autostart is true, it will exec into the container and attach debugpy to PID 1.